Winssench/NeuralNetworksHaskell/README.md

 * Run the command make first .

-*   Build a network (e.g. 2 inputs, 2 hidden neurons, 1 output)" depending on the problem:
+*   Build a networkdepending on the problem:

     - XOR   ->   ./build [2,2,1]
     - AUTO_ENCODER-> ./build [3,2,3]